hippocrat-dao/hippo-protocol/docs/docs/resources/service-providers.md

 ## Connection Options

-There are four main technologies to consider to connect to the Cosmos Hub:
+There are four main technologies to consider to connect to the Hippo Protocol:

 - Full Nodes: Interact with the blockchain.
 - REST Server: Serves for HTTP calls.
 - REST API: Use available endpoints for the REST Server.
-- GRPC: Connect to the Cosmos Hub using gRPC.
+- GRPC: Connect to the Hippo Protocol using gRPC.

 ## Running a Full Node